 I will always want to go back to the life I loved, the person that I was back then when life was good and the warmth of my beautiful family.
 I would give anything to go back.
 I remember saying to people in tears that I would give my arms and legs or my sight just to have him back here with me.
 I just want my husband back and I don’t want to wait 30 or 40 more years of my possible life span until I get to see him again.
 I have made tremendous gains.
 My progress forward is remarkable considering the circumstances, the heartache, and my abrupt and harsh initiation into the world of solo parenting.

 I don’t think I will ever get used to my life though.
 I still don’t want my reality.
 I never would have chosen this nor did I ask for it.
 Perhaps the point of this blog today is simply to validate the feelings of another.
 It is ok to be proud of your progress along your grief journey and to make improvements while also being real and bluntly honest about the presence of pain that lingers still.
 Grief sometimes reminds me of a new family member that brings luggage and moves in to your home.
 At first, he is a completely unwelcome guest, in your face 24-7, non-stop chatter, he is needy and demanding and all consuming.
 As time progresses, grief never moves out, but it is no longer so obnoxious.
-You have learned how to live with one another as peaceably as possible and you accept that life with be different now.
+You have learned how to live with one another as peaceably as possible and you accept that life will be different now.
 You learn how to cope with grief’s presence even though you will never want it to be a part of your life.

 How are you feeling today on your grief journey?